 - Joint pain

-Similar to adults, children have side effects that typically last 1 to 3 days.
-More adolescents reported these side effects, except for injection site pain, after the second dose of the vaccine.
+Similar to adults, children have side effects within 2 days after vaccination that typically last 1 to 3 days.
+More children reported these side effects, except for injection site pain, after the second dose of the vaccine.
 However, some people have no side effects.

-After your child is given a COVID-19 vaccine, he or she will be monitored for 15 to 30 minutes to see if he or she has a severe allergic reaction that requires treatment.
+After your child is given a COVID-19 vaccine, he or she will be monitored for 15 to 30 minutes to see if he or she has an allergic reaction that requires treatment.